JohnSilentHill/fakeshot_roulette/README.md

 - Your save is blank by default, with no wins or money.
 You can simply play the game or edit your save manually to fix this glaring issue.

-> Open the `savegame.json` file under the parent directory in any text exitor of your choice.
+> Open the `savegame.json` file under the parent directory in a text exitor of your choice.
 The values are pretty self-explanatory.

 ------